Kate Holcomb Hale

 ABOUT

-Support Structures featuring performers, MacKenzie LeTorré and Nora Stephens, took place in the Mezzanine Gallery of Boston City Hall on October 23, 2025.
-The performance sought to display soft power in contrast to the Brutalist architecture of City Hall.
-Nora and MacKenzie began with a slow, deliberate descent down the staircase exemplifying responsiveness, flexibility and agility as they traversed the rigid hand railings.
-Caregiving requires similar soft skills to navigate systems of care and yet we often overlook the power and tenacity required to get a loved one's needs met.
-At the culmination of the performance, MacKenzie and Nora become intertwined in Kate Holcomb Hale’s plush railing.
-Relief washes over them (and possibly us) as the softness they laid bare on Boston City Hall cushions their tired bodies and connects them as they exit the space together.
+Nora and MacKenzie's performance begins with a slow, deliberate descent down the staircase.
+Their bodies exemplify responsiveness, flexibility and agility as they traverse the hard, unyielding hand railings.
+Caregiving requires similar soft skills to navigate systems of care and yet we often overlook the strength and tenacity required to get a loved one's needs met.
+At the culmination of their performance, MacKenzie and Nora become intertwined in Kate Holcomb Hale’s plush railing.
+Relief washes over them (and possibly us) as the softness they laid bare on Boston City Hall cushions and connects their tired bodies as they exit the space banded together.

 Support Stuctures (above)